 We all know we should drink water.
 More water.
 Because most of us probably don’t drink enough, myself included.
 I’m the first one to admit that I find it difficult to drink the recommended eight (!!!) glasses a day.
 I mean, water (and I do recognise that I am of course lucky to have it literally on tap) in itself is just so boring.
 Then there are times when I simply forget.

 What I need is to make my water more interesting and I have just the thing: bubbles and flavours!
 Now, I’m not somebody who would ever advocate sweet, fizzy drinks.
-However, if there’s a way to add a bit of fizz and flavour that in turn will make me drink more water, then I’m all for it.
+However, if there’s a way to add a bit of fizz and flavour and that in turn will make me drink more water, then I’m all for it.

 The SodaStream Play on the other hand is smaller and a fun bright red.
-It’s quick and simple to use and has the snap-lock mechanism which locks the carbonating bottle into the bottle rest in a simple single-push motion.
+It’s quick and simple to use and has the ‘snap-lock’ mechanism which locks the carbonating bottle into the bottle rest in a simple single-push motion.

 Anyway, bubbles alone aren’t enough, so my water also needs some added flavours.
 No artificial flavours though, I want to keep it as natural as possible and have therefore opted for various fruit, herb and even vegetable combinations.
 There are no exact measurements really, only rough guidelines.
 You can adjust the amount of fruit according to your own taste.
 As for the herbs, bruise them lightly before adding them to the water so that they release their flavours.
-Also, after adding the ingredients, you should put the mix into the fridge and leave to rest for at least an hour so that the flavours have time to develop.
+Also, after adding the ingredients, you should put the mix into the fridge and leave to rest for at least an hour so that the flavours get time to develop.

 So, here are five ideas for some fizzy water full of healthy flavours.